CarphatianSnake/CarphatianSnake/README.md

 ### Hi, I'm Dmytro

 I'm Dmytro Markuntovych a Junior Software Engineer with more than 2 years of experience in study projects.
-Experienced in Front-End developement.
-I'm really motivated to develop and grow as Front-End and Back-End developer in the future.
+I'm experienced in Front-End developement.
+I'm really motivated to develop and grow as Front-End and Back-End developer.

 📫 Reach me out!